StudioEtrange/iatools/README.md

 * **Website**: [google-gemini.github.io/gemini-cli](https://google-gemini.github.io/gemini-cli)
 * **Source**: [github.com/google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli)
 * **IDE Integration**:
-  * When you run Gemini CLI inside a supported editor, it will automatically detect your environment and prompt you to connect.
+  * When you run Gemini CLI inside a supported editor, it will automatically detect your environment and prompt you to install Gemini Cli Companion.
   * Manual installation : use `/ide install` - if you install vscode extension with /ide install and have problem, just close and relaunch vscode
   * Other Manual Installation : https://marketplace.visualstudio.com/items?itemName=Google.gemini-cli-vscode-ide-companion
+  * NOTE : to install Gemini Cli Companion, vscode cli must be in the PATH

 *NOTES*